Lee Pockriss

 Lee Julian Pockriss (January 20, 1924 - November 14, 2011) was an American songwriter who wrote popular songs and scores for films and Broadway shows, mainly during the 1960s and 1970s.

 Early life and career

-Born in Brooklyn and graduating from Erasmus Hall High School, Pockriss's education at Brooklyn College was interrupted by World War II, where he served as a cryptographer for the US Army Air Force.
+Born in Brooklyn and graduating from Erasmus Hall High School, Pockriss' education at Brooklyn College was interrupted by World War II, where he served as a cryptographer for the US Army Air Force.
 Upon his return he studied English and music at Brooklyn College, and later attended graduate school in musicology at New York University.

 Songwriting success

 With Paul Vance he co-wrote Perry Como's Grammy-nominated "Catch a Falling Star", recorded in 1957; Brian Hyland's "Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini", recorded in 1960; and The Cuff Links' "Tracy", recorded in 1969.

 Lee and Paul

 In 1959, Pockriss and Vance released a single for Columbia records as "Lee and Paul", a novelty tune called "The Chick".